-No. Outcome Current Practice and/or Action Required Current 2020 2021 2022 2023 2024 Lead Gael ic Orthographic Convent ions 53 The Scottish Land Commission will adhere to Gaelic Orthographic Conventions The Commission will ensure that translating services contracted are in line with the latest orthographic conventions. ~ Comms Obse ervation to correct place names 54 The Scottish Land Commission will make certain that correct place names are being used across the organisation Correct place names are to be used across all aspects of the organisation such as maps, correspondence and publications in line recommendations from Ainmean-áite na h-Alba. ~ Comms
+No. Outcome lic Orthographic Convent Current Practice and/or Action Required 2022 2023 2024 2025 2026 Lead 53 ✓ Comms Obs ervation to correct place names 54 The Scottish Land Commission will make certain that correct place names are being used across the organisation Correct place names are to be used across all aspects of the organisation such as maps, correspondence and publications in line recommendations from Ainmean-Àite na h-Alba √ Comms

-No. Outcome Current Practice and/or Action Required Current 2020 2021 2022 2023 2024 Lead Trans Translating and Interpreting Service Standards 55 Maintain a high level of translation standards Review translation and interpreting services and confirm they are in line with industry standards ~ Comms
+No. Outcome Current Practice and/or Action Required 2022 2023 2024 2025 2026 Lead Tran slating and Interpreting Ser vice Standards 55 Maintain a high level of translation standards Review translation and interpreting services and confirm they are in line with industry standards Comms